Urdatorn/norma-syllabarum-graecarum/README.md

 - Nonnus (*Dionysiaca* 1-20, dactylic hexameter) ✅
 - Quintus (*Posthomerica* 1-20, dactylic hexameter) ✅

-We also include here the marked up corpus of all 79 textually-sound responding songs of Aristophanes, borrowed from my project *Aristophanis Cantica*.
-In order not to thus schew the benchmark towards comedy, it is recommended to test on the Aristophanean corpus separately.
+(Soon we will also include here the marked up corpus of all textually-sound responding songs of Aristophanes, borrowed from my project *Aristophanis Cantica*.
+In order not to thus schew the benchmark towards comedy, it is recommended to test on the Aristophanean corpus separately.)

 # Markup Format